nhscc/learner-resources/administration/aws-workspaces.md

 2. Ensure Nginx is configured (reverse proxy for servers hosted on WorkSpaces)

-3. Ensure fault-tolerant SOCKS5 tunnels are established (one per WorkSpace)
+3. Ensure SOCKS5 tunnels are established (one per WorkSpace)

 4. Ensure end-to-end fidelity